faradayfan/Pepper/README.md

 ### Features

-* Different logging prefixes (Info, Debug, Error)
+* RFC 5424 Loggin levels
 * Create logger with config struct indicating log prefix verbosity.
-* Log information can includes
+* In addition to log level prefixes, log information can includes
   * package name
   * file name
   * function name
   * line number
 * Can specify an output stream
 * JSONifies message structures
+* Intelligently handles error objects and other objects that stringify itself.

 ### Setup

-There are two ways to start using pepper.
+There are three ways to start using pepper.

-The Easy Way
+#### The Easy Way
 ```go
 package test